 In certain circumstances Australia and New Zealand have an obligation to notify the WTO of changes to food standards to enable other member countries of the WTO to make comment.
 Notification is required in the case of any new or changed standards that may have a significant trade effect and which depart from the relevant international standard (or where no international standard exists).

-It is considered that this change to the Food Standards Code is a liberalising measure under the Sanitary/Phytosanitary Agreement.
-Matters raised in this Draft Assessment therefore will be notified to the WTO
+It was considered that this change to the Food Standards Code is a liberalising measure under the Sanitary/Phytosanitary Agreement and therefore was not notified to the WTO.